Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank inverts the survivors' movement keys.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's movement keys are inverted.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor's movement keys are inverted.
 		// - "Invert Range"
 		// - "Invert Range Chance"
-		// "Invert Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's movement keys are inverted.
+		// "Invert Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor's movement keys are inverted.
 		// - "Invert Chance"
 		// - "Invert Hit Mode"
 		// Requires "st_invert.smx" to be installed.